McModknower/McModknower.github.io/minecraft/crash-database.md

 This file will contain a bunch of error messages from modded minecraft crashes, with the intent that you can use your browsers search function to quickly search for your problem.

 Most of the stuff i write about here is stuff i found in logs people asked for help with on the [Modded Minecraft Discord](https://discord.gg/moddedmc).
 If you need more help than this guide can provide, i can only recommend asking over there.

+IMPORTANT: before changing stuff in a world you played on, DO A BACKUP.
+You might loose all progress in your world otherwise.
+And like a friend of mine told me:
+> No backup, no mercy.

 ## Useful links
 Firstly, here are some links for more info or help: